 Take 30 seconds and donate $2 (or more) if you find this application useful.
 Consider this an experiment.
 Maybe we can change the way software is developed and marketed.
 User financed freeware.
 That would be great, if it works.

 JunctionMaster is a great free project that allows you to move folders from one drive to another without every changing any settings.

-WARNING: Make backups of files first.
-Since the original directory (say "C:\Program Files\My Program") becomes a TRANSPARENT LINK to the new storage location (e.g. "D:\Program Files\My Program", deleting files from EITHER location will delete them from BOTH!!
-This is VERY IMPORTANT, as you will get no warning about this when you go to delete files.
-Especially in this early alpha stage of development it is CRITICAL that you make backups first.
+WARNING: Make backups first!
+Since the original directory (say "C:\Program Files\My Program") becomes a TRANSPARENT LINK to the new storage location (e.g. "D:\Program Files\My Program", deleting files from EITHER location will delete them from BOTH!
+Be aware of this potential for accidental data loss due to user or application confusion.

 Download the 32-bit if you do not know which to get!
 You should choose whichever your OS is, not the capabilities of your hardware.
 Most people still run 32-bit Windows Operating Systems, thus it should be your first try.
 It will tell you directly if you picked wrong.